Garrett Stubbs: Major leagues

-Philadelphia Phillies
+Philadelphia Phillies (2022–present)

-On November 19, 2021, the Astros traded Stubbs to the Philadelphia Phillies for minor league center fielder Logan Cerny.
+On November 19, 2021, the Astros traded Stubbs to the Philadelphia Phillies in exchange for minor leaguer Logan Cerny.
 At the time, Stubbs had developed a strong defensive reputation, including a 41% caught-stealing rate in his pro career, as well as strong framing rates according to Baseball Prospectus in his minor league career.

 On May 22, 2022, Stubbs hit his first career Major League home run, versus the Los Angeles Dodgers off pitcher Tony Gonsolin.
 On June 15, Stubbs hit his first career walk-off home run against the Miami Marlins, carrying the Phillies to a 3-1 victory.
+On September 20, Stubbs, on a rare pitching assignment, used a series of four very slow arcing eephus pitches to put Toronto Blue Jays catcher Danny Jansen behind in the count.
+The last Stubbs eephus registered 36.9 mph, but his next pitch was an 83.8 mph fastball which earned him a strikeout against the unready Jansen.

-In 2022 with the Phillies in the regular season he batted .264/.350/.462 in 106 at bats, with 19 runs, 5 home runs, and 16 RBIs.
-He played 41 games at catcher, four at DH, four as a pitcher, four as a pinch runner, two as a pinch hitter, and one in left field.
+In 2022 with the Phillies in the regular season, Stubbs batted .264/.350/.462 in 106 at-bats, with 19 runs, five home runs, and 16 RBI.
+He played 41 games at catcher, four at designated hitter, four as a pitcher, four as a pinch runner, two as a pinch hitter, and one in left field.
+Stubbs had the 7th-best average pop time to second base of all major league catchers, in the top seven percent, at 1.91.
 He was on Philadelphia's 2022 World Series roster, though he did not play.